 From 1993 through 1997, Briarpatch members were also involved in creating a Master of Arts in business—with a focus on right livelihood and social responsibility—within the School of Transformative Learning at California Institute of Integral Studies.

-Claude Whitmyer served as program director and with broad-based support from members and friends of the Briarpatch community, our "mastering the art of business" program graduated nearly three dozen M.A. degree students before an institution-wide fiscal crisis caused the program to be merged into the CIIS organizational psychology offerings.
+Claude Whitmyer served as founding program director.
+With broad-based support from members and friends of the Briarpatch community, our "mastering the art of business" program graduated nearly three dozen M.A. degree students before an institution-wide fiscal crisis caused the program to be merged into the CIIS organizational psychology offerings.

 Those first 30 plus graduates went on to find their own right livelihoods in positions ranging from non-profit management to big eight consulting firms as well as launching a host of small businesses and other creative and cause-based projects.